top of page

 Fine Work Customs creates unique chainstitch embroidered textiles with a handle-cranked industrial machine.
 Each piece is uniquely handmade, one at a time—no computers involved.

-In 1790, the first mechanical sewing machines used chainstitch until lockstitch sewing machines were invented in 1832.
 The first handle-cranked chainstitch embroidery machine was invented in 1865 by Antoine Bonnaz in Paris—Cornely’s Machine ‘A’.
-Singer’s model 114w103, released in 1911, was a popular version of the Cornely machine.
-It was often called a “Cornely Type” and was used to stitch names onto garments, handkerchiefs, and workshirts.
+Singer’s model 114w103 was released in 1911 and was used to stitch names onto garments, handkerchiefs, and work shirts.

-Elise of Fine Work Customs uses a Consew Model 104-1T chain and moss stitch embroidery machine—a descendant of the original Cornely.
-The 104-1T is 100% hand-operated—unlike modern, computer-based embroidery machines—using a handle mechanism under the machine that rotates 365 degrees clockwise or counter-clockwise that guides the machine.
+Elise uses a Consew Model 104-1T chain and moss stitch embroidery machine—a descendant of the original Cornely.
+The 104-1T is 100% hand-operated—unlike modern, computer-based embroidery machines—using a handle mechanism under the machine that rotates 365 degrees clockwise or counter-clockwise which guides the machine.
 It is considered an art form due to the free motion of the machine and has a very steep learning curve.

 Each piece is uniquely one-of-a-kind, and meant to last a lifetime.